jengalas/bwaf-bbw/about/boardandstaff.md

       and a bachelor’s degree from Georgetown University.
 She is a current member of the American Institute of Architects (AIA) and has been a speaker at AIA conferences and Urban Land Institute events."
+  - title: Alexandra Lange
+    title_role: Trustee
+    image: "/v1618331574/Curbed_Alexandra_Lange-IMG_7033-Edit_yb3ayd.jpg"
+    description: 'Alexandra Lange is a design critic.
+Her essays, reviews, and profiles have appeared in numerous design publications including Architect, Harvard Design Magazine, Metropolis, and T Magazine, as well as in The Atlantic, New York Magazine, the New Yorker, and the New York Times.
+Her latest book, The Design of Childhood:
+      How the Material World Shapes Independent Kids was published by Bloomsbury USA in June 2018.
+Her most recent book, "Meet Me by the Fountain: An Inside History of the Mall", was published by Bloomsbury in June 2022.'
   section_break: false
 - template: portrait-gallery-template
   include_left-hand_column_text_: true